HarrisMav/java-cucumber-framework/README.md

 # Java Cucumber Framework

+## Prerequisites
+- Java 12 - though it is backwards compatible
+- Most recent Gradle - strongly suggested this is ran with the projects Gradle Wrapper
+- Most recent version of Chrome - if you need to check that go on triple dots on Chrome > About Chrome > version will be the first thing that appears
+- IntelliJ community/edu/ultimate - if this **MUST** be ran anywhere else please use the Git Bash console (if on Windows)

 ## Setup

 The exercise was done on a brand new Windows machine so a lot of the steps might be a bit extra for another developer,